We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Low muscle mass: Lack of strength, difficulty exercising, a thin or frail body.

-• Liver disease: Inflamed liver, which may cause pain in the upper right-side of the abdomen, fatigue or nausea.
+• Liver disease: Inflamed liver, which may cause pain in the upper right side of the abdomen, fatigue, or nausea.

 • Diet-related: Feeling faint or dizzy, losing weight.

-In the majority of cases, symptoms are unlikely to point clearly to low creatinine levels and could indicate other health problems.
+Typically, symptoms are unlikely to point clearly to low creatinine levels and could indicate other health problems.

-Creatinine levels often rise during intense exercise, as more creatine is burned for energy, or because someone may eat a high-protein diet.
+Creatinine levels often rise during intense exercise, as more creatine is burned for energy, or because someone may eat a high protein diet.

 Low creatinine levels may indicate various different conditions, so a doctor will use test results alongside other checks to work out what the underlying issue could be.